bayeslife/continuous-architecture/README.md

 The third is a mechanism to allow architects to govern the services which are released to ensure consistency with design.

+## Usage

+Clone the repository
+Run npm install

 ## Verifications

+This module publishes a set of verifications intended to be used within the pipeline.

-Here is a list of verifications which can be realized to acheive the outcomes.
+Here is a list of verifications which can be realized to achieve the outcomes.

 [see Verifications](./Verifications.md)

 ## Components